ianmcburnie/bones/README.md

 A tourtip is expanded and visible on page load.

-Tourtip structure is almost identical to [flyout](#user-content-flyout) structure.
+Tourtip structure is almost identical to [popover](#user-content-popover) structure.
 The markup becomes a little more convoluted due to the presence of a visual "pointer".
 This additional markup allows enough hooks for styling & masking with CSS.

 ```html
 <div class="tourtip tourtip--expanded">